 Let’s get one thing straight; precision, comfortable headphones that are going to stay put during vigorous exercise are not going to be cheap.
 Sure, the sweaty fella on the running mill next you may say that his $10 earbuds are just as good as the more expensive equipment that you are sporting, but rest assured that he is just deluding himself.

-So, if you are committed to getting fit, you should also be committed to getting a fuller sound from your personal music but that is going to take a bit of spend.
+So, if you are committed to getting fit, you should also be committed to getting a fuller sound from your personal music but that is going to take a bit of spending.

 Beats Powerbeats2 Wireless